mariojgt/skeleton/README.md

 - [ ] Dynamic form
 - [ ] Lightweight
 - [ ] Dark|light mode out of the box
-- [ ] Now with api read to use in mobile apps
+- [ ] Now with api read to use with a mobile aplication

 # Installation